iwkse/xrootsel/README.md

 # xrootsel

 Small utility which returns coordinates and size of the selection.
 I'm using this in a script to allow byzanz recording selections as well.
+Got aware of this https://github.com/lolilolicon/xrectsel later.

 Source is based on scrot sources, needs some polish.

 # Dependencies

-giblib development files
 libx11 development files

 # Compilation